Rhizobia: Evolutionary history

 The symbiosis between nitrogen fixing rhizobia and the legume family has emerged and evolved over the past 66 million years.
 Although evolution tends to swing toward one species taking advantage of another in the form of noncooperation in the selfish-gene model, management of such symbiosis allows for the continuation of cooperation.
-When the relative fitness of both species is increased, natural selection will favor the symbiosis.
+When the relative fitness of both species is increased, natural selection will favor symbiosis.

 To understand the evolutionary history of this symbiosis, it is helpful to compare the rhizobia-legume symbiosis to a more ancient symbiotic relationship, such as that between endomycorrhizae fungi and land plants, which dates back to almost 460 million years ago.

 Endomycorrhizal symbiosis can provide many insights into rhizobia symbiosis because recent genetic studies have suggested that rhizobia co-opted the signaling pathways from the more ancient endomycorrhizal symbiosis.
 Bacteria secrete Nod factors and endomycorrhizae secrete Myc-LCOs.
 Upon recognition of the Nod factor/Myc-LCO, the plant proceeds to induce a variety of intracellular responses to prepare for the symbiosis.

-It is likely that rhizobia co-opted the features already in place for endomycorrhizal symbiosis, because there are many shared or similar genes involved in the two processes.
-For example, the plant recognition gene, SYMRK (symbiosis receptor-like kinase) is involved in the perception of both the rhizobial Nod factors as well as the endomycorrhizal Myc-LCOs.
-The shared similar processes would have greatly facilitated the evolution of rhizobial symbiosis, because not all the symbiotic mechanisms would have needed to develop.
-Instead the rhizobia simply needed to evolve mechanisms to take advantage of the symbiotic signaling processes already in place from endomycorrhizal symbiosis.
+It is likely that rhizobia co-opted the features already in place for endomycorrhizal symbiosis because there are many shared or similar genes involved in the two processes.
+For example, the plant recognition gene SYMRK (symbiosis receptor-like kinase) is involved in the perception of both the rhizobial Nod factors as well as the endomycorrhizal Myc-LCOs.
+The shared similar processes would have greatly facilitated the evolution of rhizobial symbiosis because not all the symbiotic mechanisms would have needed to develop.
+Instead, the rhizobia simply needed to evolve mechanisms to take advantage of the symbiotic signaling processes already in place from endomycorrhizal symbiosis.

+Ecology

+Effects of Rhizobia on Legume Host Characteristics

+When associating with rhizobia, legumes often experience growth benefits and increased resistance to stress.
+Rhizobia's ability to convert inorganic atmospheric nitrogen into an organic ammonia compounds provides leguminous plants access to a resource that many plants are limited by, increasing their fitness and the biodiversity of their ecosystems.

+These growth benefits include increased overall plant growth, greater above and below ground biomass, increased shoot biomass, increased leaf protein levels, and more attractive floral traits for pollinators.
+Rhizobia has also been shown to increase legume resistance to insect herbivores when rhizobia diversity is high, specifically by increasing expression of defensive traits that reduce leaf herbivory and the number of sap-sucking aphids.

+Effects of Mutualism on other Species

+Other species that engage symbiotically with legumes are affected by legume-rhizobia mutualism.
+Legumes associating with rhizobia sometimes produce less ant attracting-extrafloral nectar, leading to a reduction in ants present and providing defensive benefits.
+Legumes hosting rhizobia have been observed receiving more pollinator visitations, despite not always increasing production of inflorescences.
+The presence of rhizobia increases the colonization rate of legume cells by arbuscular mycorrhizal fungi, increasing the quantity of soil nutrients available to the legume.